On efficiently solvable cases of Quantum k-SAT: Introduction

-We close with a number of open questions.
+\paragraph{Open questions.} We close with a number of open questions.
+We showed that $k$-QSAT with at most $2$ occurences per variable is efficiently solvable (Theorem~\ref{thm:bounded}), but $3$ occurrences per variable is well-known to be at least NP-hard (for $3$-SAT, which is a special case of $3$-QSAT).
+Is $3$-QSAT with at most $3$ occurrences per variable similarly QMA$_1$-complete?
 Can ideas from classical parameterized complexity be generalized to the quantum setting?
 We have developed a number of tools herein for studying Quantum SAT --- can these be applied in more general settings, for example beyond the families of $k$-QSAT instances considered in Theorem~\ref{theorem}?
 The ``parameters'' in our results of Section~\ref{scn:parameterized} include the radius of a transfer filtration --- whether a transfer filtration (of a fixed type $b$) of \emph{minimum} radius can be computed efficiently, however, is left open for future work.
 Similarly, it is not clear that given $b\in \nats$, the problem of deciding whether a given hypergraph $G$ has a transfer filtration of type at most $b$ is in P. We conjecture, in fact, that this latter problem is NP-complete.
 Finally, the question of whether solutions to arbitrary instances of $k$-QSAT with SDRs can be computed efficiently (recall they are guaranteed to exist~\cite{LLMSS10}) remains open.

 \paragraph*{Organization.} Section~\ref{scn:preliminaries} gives basic notation and definitions.
 Section~\ref{scn:bounded} gives an efficient algorithm for \tqsat\ with bounded occurrence of variables, which also introduces the notions of transfer matrices (which are generalized via transfer functions in Section~\ref{scn:parameterized}).
 Our main result is given in Section~\ref{scn:parameterized}, and concerns a new parameterized complexity approach for solving $k$-QSAT.
 The algorithm and its runtime, along with the study of asymptotic speedups, are given in Section~\ref{sscn:runtime}.
 Finally, Section~\ref{scn:hypergraphs} conducts a structural graph theoretic study of hypergraphs with SDRs.